This page updated 17 April 2017

 Bateson's book of course, as well as the earlier mentioned theses, should be read in conjunction with Historical Records of New South Wales (HRNSW) and Historical Records of Australia (HRA).
 Both these official presentations of relevant correspondence contain some information on shipping which had been overlooked, but otherwise they contain much that was encouraging for any historical detective.

-convicts?
-Many questions here gathered around the figure of London's
+Many questions here can be gathered around the figure of London's

 Alderman George Macaulay,